kunks001/bookIt_generators_with_postgresql/README.md

-BookIt is a Rails 4.0 gem that enables you to add resource booking functionality to your Rails application.
+Bookable is a Rails 4.0 gem that enables you to add resource booking functionality to your Rails application.
 A resource can be anything that is bookable e.g. tennis court, football pitch, bowling lane, function room, conference room, office space.
 <p>
 Bookings can be created, read, update
 </p>